Human Post-Editing of Machine Translations

-- First, the post-editor (linguist) reads a sentence, or segment, of the MT output is read (that is, the process begins at the target).
+- First, the post-editor (linguist) reads a sentence, or segment, of the MT output (that is, the process begins at the target).

 - The MT output is compared to the source text.

-- The Post-editors make some snap quality judgment of the MT output’s quality, based on linguistic knowledge and explicit instructions.
+- The post-editor makes an in-the-moment judgment of the MT output’s quality, based on linguistic knowledge and explicit instructions.

-- If the MT output is decent enough, they work on that to improve the text.
+- If the MT output is acceptable, they continue working to improve the text.

-- If the MT output is of poor quality, they delete whatever the MT is offering and re-translate it (as in the translation process listed above).
+- If the MT output is of poor quality, they delete whatever the MT is offering and re-translate it from scratch (as in the translation process listed above).

 Human Post-Editing and Human Translation

 There is a significant difference in the skills and approach involved when reviewing human translations versus machine-generated translations.
 In general, the types of errors found in human translations differ greatly from those found in machine-translated text.
 For example, machine translations have a tendency to be more accurate when transposing numerical values.
 Machine engines are also less prone to leaving content behind (e.g., omitting a clause within a long legal paragraph).
 However, machine translations also tend to produce more awkward-sounding phrases.
 Some MT engines may also perform very poorly with terminology.

 At Trusted Translations, we train our machine translation post-editors to recognize these differences and to utilize our proprietary tools to improve output.
 Furthermore, our tools help editors re-translate awkward phrases in a manner that “trains” the machine translation engine to improve on future output.

 Light and Full Post-Editing

 At Trusted Translations we adhere to the principle that there is no one-size-fits-all solution, and that we must adapt every solution to our clients’ needs.

 If quality is the driver, we evaluate not only the prospect of the engine’s performance, but also the level of post-editing needed according to the usability of the output.
 In this case, a full (ready-to-publish) post-editing is requested as the output for this task.
 That is to say, if the bilingual content were to go through an additional review step (editing, for instance), the editor should not detect any differences between an MT post-edited segment and a 100% HT (human-translated) segment.